Prof. Dr. Claudia Czado

 Academic Career and Research Areas

 The research activities of Prof. Czado (b.
 1959) center on the field of statistics.
 Her focus lies on modeling complex dependencies including regression effects and time/space structures.
 Multivariate distributions are constructed for risk management purposes.
 They allow asymmetrical dependencies which are different for each pair.
-Computer-aided processes are developed/optimized for adaptation.
+Computer-aided processes are developed/optimized for adaptation (please see Vine Copula Models).
 Applications can be found in the finance and insurance industries.
 A number of cooperation agreements with various international scientists and industry representatives are in place.

-After studying in Göttingen, Prof. Czado received her doctorate from Cornell University in 1989.
+After studying in Göttingen, Prof. Czado received her doctorate from Cornell University in the field of Operations Research and Industrial Engineering in 1989.
 She then became assistant professor and, in 1995, associate professor at York University, Toronto.
-In 1998, she joined TUM.
-Prof. Czado has been published over 75 times.
+In 1998, she was appointet to a professorship position in Applied Mathematical Statistics at TUM.
+Prof. Czado has been published over 120 times.
 She is the co-founder/coordinator of the “WomenForMathScience” young scientists program and since 1998 has held the position of (acting) women’s representative for the department.
-Prof. Czado has held the Chair of Mathematical Statistics since 2008.
-She has headed up the HR committee of the Department of Mathematics since 2009.

 - Fulbright Travel Grant for Senior Scientists (2001)